bitslip6/rpi-gpu-hub75-matrix/readme.md

 Multiple tone mapping implementations are provided including ACES, reinhard, and exposure as well as saturation and contrast controls.
 Tone mapping compresses the upper and lower end of the linear sRGB data to provide a more natural and balanced image on the LED panel.
-You can implement your own tone mapping by implementing the func_tone_mapper_t function and setting it in the active "scene_info".
+You can implement your own tone mapping by implementing the func_tone_mapper_t function and setting it in the active hub75_display_t.
 Tone mapping changes take effect on the next frame update and do not add any delay after initial BCM mapping.

 Gamma correction is also provided.
 Global gamma can be controlled on the command line.
 Each red, green, and blue color